ReneOlsthoorn/Ground/README.md

 as a Left-side expression and the integer as a Right-side expression.
 In the Initialize phase, the correct expression type will be determined, which is string in this case.
 This will not convert the Left-side and Right-side, but will only determine the correct type in the parent node.
-At the moment of Compilation, in the Compiler visitor loop, the Compiler will use this determined type to convert the Left-side and Right-side using emitted code.
+At the moment of Compilation, in the Compiler.cs visitor loop, the Compiler will use this determined type to convert the Left-side and Right-side using emitted code.
 In our example: the integer will get extra code which will convert the integer to a string (see usage of EmitConversionCompatibleType in method VisitorBinaryExpr in sourcefile Compiler.cs).

 ### ParentScopeVariable